maelchiotti/LocalMaterialNotes/README.md

 - Sort your notes by date or title, in ascending or descending order
 - Pin your notes
 - Recover your deleted notes from the bin

+### Share & backup

+- Share text from other applications to add it directly to a note
+- Share your notes as text
+- Export your notes as JSON and import them back

 ### Customize